core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The example shown in {{workflow-example-reverse-1}} considers a reverse-proxy P that provides access to both the whole group of servers {S1,S2} and also to each of those servers individually.
 The client C may not have a way to reach the servers directly (e.g., P is acting as a firewall).

-After the client C has received two responses to its group request sent via the proxy, it selects one server (S1) and sends a new request again via the proxy, intended only for that server and targeting a different resource /r1 in unicast.
+After the client C has received two responses to its group request sent via the proxy, it selects one server (S1) and sends a new request again via the proxy, intended only for that server and targeting a different resource at /r1 in unicast.

 In particular: